tr1s/tris-gulp-boilerplate/README.md

 5. `Prioritizing Visible above-the-fold content`
 5. `Reducing server response time`

-_`Enabling Compression` and `Leveraging Browser Caching` are achieved through methods unrelated to this boilerplate._
+_**`Enabling Compression`** and **`Leveraging Browser Caching`** are achieved through methods unrelated to this boilerplate.
+Read [this](https://developers.google.com/speed/docs/insights/EnableCompression) and [this](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching) for more info.
+You won't achieve a 100/100 score until you implement these, but you'll at least be up to 90 without them!_

 ### Quick start: